Invisible Wallets (TypeScript)

 transactionBlock: sponsoredResponse.txBytes,

-signature: [senderSignature.signature, sponsoredResponse.signature],
+signature: [senderSignature.signature, sponsoredResponse.signature]

 });